-Significant assumptions, judgements and estimates relate to, but are not limited to, the following:
+Significant assumptions and estimates relate to, but are not limited to, the following:

-- The carrying value and the recoverability of resource property costs, which are included in the statements of financial position; - The future site restoration costs; - The inputs used in accounting for the valuation of warrants on private placements; - The inputs used in accounting for share-based compensation expense which is included in the statement of comprehensive loss; - The determination of the Company's subsidiary's functional currency;
+- The carrying value and the recoverability of exploration and evaluation assets, which are included in the statements of financial position; - Environmental rehabilitation is calculated using available market factors; - The inputs used in accounting for share-based payment expense which is included in the statement of comprehensive loss.
+These estimates are derived using the Black-Sholes option pricing model or are based on the value of comparable goods and services.
+Inputs are determined using readily available market data. - The recognition of deferred tax assets is determined on whether it is more probable than not that these assets will be recovered. - The determination of the Company's subsidiary's functional currency.